TAF Proposal Process

 The TAF proposal process is the most visible component of the TAF budget, since faculty and staff have the opportunity to submit proposals for technology-related items to be funded using the year's TAF funds.
 TAF funds are limited, and only a portion of TAF funds are used to fund TAF proposals, and so the process is competitive.
 The TAF committee has worked to make the proposal process as simple as possible and has tried to ensure that everyone who applies has a chance at being funded.
 The following steps outline the process that the TAF Committee has developed for collecting and considering TAF proposals.

-- The TAF process begins at the end of October and beginning of November when the call for proposals (CFP) is sent out to all faculty and staff.
+- The TAF process begins in November when the call for proposals (CFP) is sent out to all faculty and staff.
 CFP announcements are sent via email, as well as through avenues such as Govs At A Glance.
 Periodically, the committee may request that announcements be made at various meetings around campus.
 Reminders that the submission process is open are periodically sent out until the submission deadline.

 - The deadline for proposal submissions is at the end of January.
 Faculty and staff who wish to submit a proposal should fill out the form for TAF Proposal Submission, which is available between when the first CFP announcement is sent out and the submission deadline.
 Anyone with questions about their proposal or whether an idea is appropriate for a TAF proposal is welcome to contact the TAF Committee co-chairs.